 The Active Directory forest is the top-level logical entity in Windows.
 Within the forest is a collection of domains that share a common infrastructure.
 The University has selected a single forest model because it presents the best opportunity to provide a consistent interface to the end-user from anywhere on the network.
 One of the characteristics of a single forest is the sharing of information between Exchange calendars.
-This model requires considerable agreement on policy and operational processes to be successful.
+This model requires considerable agreement.